MBigaj/MBigaj/README.md

 Besides work I try to improve my skills on the daily, currently working on an engineering thesis - [Talis](https://talis.live/), a website for board game enthusiasts!
-Tech Stack -> React, Django, PostgreSQL
+Tech Stack -> React, Django, PostgreSQL Currently I started a new project with FastAPI, MongoDB and React!

 mikolaj.bigaj.00@gmail.com - for any work related topics